Educate yourself about corrosion.

 He is currently providing support to the OSD Corrosion Office and serves as a member of the NASA Engineering and Safety Center Technical Discipline Team.
 Mr. Kinzie received his degree in Chemical Engineering from the Univ. of VA and worked for 14 years in industry developing and manufacturing coatings, water treatment compounds and corrosion inhibitors prior to joining the AF Corrosion Office.

-Dr. Meleson is a Research Chemist at the Naval Facilities Engineering Service Center (NAVFAC ESC) in Port Hueneme, CA. She has been working for the Navy for the past 3 and half years in the Capital Improvements Waterfront Structures Materials Division.
+Dr. Meleson is a Research Chemist at the Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC) in Port Hueneme, CA. She has been working for the Navy for the past 3 and half years in the Capital Improvements Waterfront Structures Materials Division.

 Most of her work involves paints and coatings related issues in DoD infrastructure as well as corrosion research, education, and specifications.
 Dr. Meleson earned her B.S. in chemistry from the University of California, Santa Barbara in 2002 and her M.S. and Ph.D. in physical chemistry from the University of California, Los Angeles in 2008.
 She is a NACE certified Cathodic Protection tester and Level I Coatings inspector.